One of the truly unique features of Lyons House Bed and Breakfast is our collection of paintings by Canadian artist Linda Hankin.

-Linda Hankin’s paintings are displayed all through the main floor and Lady Catherine’s Suite.
+Guests love the bold, bright colours and stunning images as much as we do.
+Linda Hankin’s paintings are displayed throughout the main floor and adorn the walls of Lady Catherine’s Suite.

-Linda Hankin’s professional career started in March 1989 when she graduated from Brock University with a Bachelor of Arts Degree in Visual Arts.
+Linda Hankin’s professional career began in March 1989 after she graduated from Brock University with a Bachelor of Arts Degree in Visual Arts, but her personal life has also had great influence on her art.

-In 1978 they purchased an old farmhouse in the country and this subject has remained in Hankin’s paintings ever since.
-In 1992 she had four solo exhibitions, one was held at the Niagara Falls Art Gallery (Kurelek Collection) entitled, “A Personal to Public Landscape” in which a catalogue was published.
+In 1978 Linda and her husband Philip moved to the Niagara Region from Toronto.
+The couple purchased an old farmhouse in the country and this subject has remained a constant in Hankin’s paintings.
+In 1992 Linda had four solo exhibitions.
+One, held at the Niagara Falls Art Gallery (Kurelek Collection), was entitled “A Personal to Public Landscape”.
 The other three exhibitions dealt with “Nature’s Holy Places” and the “Landscape as a Constant”.

-In August 1992 Hankin was invited to paint with other artists for a special project entitled, “On the Edge”.
-This was an art environment project using the visual arts to focus attention on the value of the natural environments of the Hamilton Region and to encourage its preservation.
-Two of Hankin’s paintings were published in the book entitled, “On the Edge: Artistic Visions of a Shrinking Landscape”.
-The book launch took place at the Art Gallery of Ontario in December 1995.
+In August 1992 Hankin was invited to join other artists for “On the Edge”, a project using visual arts to focus attention on the value of the natural environments of the Hamilton Region, and to encourage its preservation.
+Two of Hankin’s paintings were published in the book “On the Edge: Artistic Visions of a Shrinking Landscape”.
+The book was launched at the Art Gallery of Ontario in December 1995.

 General Inquiries about Lyons House B&B can be forwarded to: firstname.lastname@example.org